|Nutrition Facts (per serving)|

 Incredibly simple to make, this cherry bourbon compote is also so versatile.
 Offer it as a spoon sweet with a dollop of honey-sweetened Greek yogurt, mascarpone, or whipped cream.
 Or serve it atop a simple cake, over ice cream, alongside biscotti or madeleines, or with a cheese course.
 You can even skip the dessert altogether, channel your inner mixologist, and drop a few cherries and a little of the syrup into a glass of sparkling wine or a cocktail.

 Allow the compote to cool slightly before serving either warm or at room temperature.
-Compote may be made ahead and stored in a covered glass (or other non-reactive) container in the refrigerator for 3 to 4 days.
-Enjoy!
+Compote may be made ahead and stored in a covered glass (or other nonreactive) container in the refrigerator for three to four days.

 If you make this citrus-soaked butter cake to serve with this compote, you will probably have leftover soaking syrup; feel free to use it in place of the honey in this recipe—the citrus notes are a nice complement to the bourbon and cherries.